-> - Butter may have been too warm.
-If a recipe calls for softened room temperature butter, make sure it’s still cool too touch.
-I wrote about the correct room temperature butter in this post.
+- Butter may have been too warm.
+If a recipe calls for softened room temperature butter, make sure it’s still cool to touch.
+Here is correct room temperature butter.

 - Under-measuring the flour.
 Less flour means less to absorb all the wet ingredients in your cookie dough.
 Spoon and level that flour or, better yet, weigh your flour.